|

 - NUS High School of Science and Mathematics (Note: NUS High offers its own NUS High School Diploma.
 NUS High is part of National University of Singapore )

-The independent schools attract the Top 5 % of each PSLE cohort and are targeted at students who are clearly university-bound.
+The above schools attract the Top 15 % of each PSLE cohort and are targeted at students who are clearly university-bound.

 There are 8 independent secondary schools and 10 SAP schools in Singapore.
 The independent schools are: